gebhartn/node-boilerplate/README.md

 ## Getting started
 This repo is marked as a template, so click `Use this template` to create a new project.
 Next, head over to [Code Climate](https://codeclimate.com/oss/) and point it to your repo.
 Once there, you can configure the test watcher by clicking the `Repo Settings` tab, and then the `Test coverage` button to get your test reporter ID.
 Copy it and add it as an environment variable to your github repo with the key of `CC_REPORTER_ID`

+Additionally, for the ci/cd pipeline to succeed you must also include `DOCKER_PASSWORD` and `DOCKER_USER` credentials to the repository secrets to push to DockerHub.

 ## Author
 - [Nicholas Gebhart](https://github.com/gebhartn)